PhucLeDio/geo-note/README.md

 - The built-in routing draws straight-line polylines between points (useful for visual planning or simple direction markers).
 - For road-following routes (turn-by-turn), integrate a routing provider (OSRM, Mapbox Directions, GraphHopper, etc.).
 That requires either a routing server or an API key and additional code to fetch route geometry and draw it on the map.

-## Troubleshooting
-- If the dev server fails because `@capacitor/geolocation` or other native-only packages are imported but not installed, remove the import or install the package.
-The shipped code uses browser geolocation so the dev server should start without adding native plugins.
-- If geolocation fails in the browser, ensure you are using `http://localhost` or `https://` and that you allowed location access in the browser.

 ## Author
 - Name: Le Dinh Phuc